-This blog post is a result of me recently reading The Compound Effect (10th Anniversary Edition), by Darren Hardy, with my team at Ballantine.
+This blog post is a result of my recent reading The Compound Effect (10th Anniversary Edition), by Darren Hardy, with my team at Ballantine.
 I really enjoyed reading the original book 10 years ago when it first came out.
-The book concepts are easy to digest and it’s simple to read.
-It’s a good reminder that our lives, both the good and the bad, are a product of the choices that we make every day.
+In the book, Darren Hardy expresses concepts that are easy to digest, and it’s simple to read.
+The Compound Effect is a good reminder that our lives, both the good and the bad, are products of the choices we make every day.

 Small Decisions Create a Compound Effect

-Every day you make a hundred decisions about what to eat, wear, do, etc. Each one of those decisions isn’t monumental on their own, but do them enough times and it will make a difference (good or bad).
+Every day you make a hundred decisions about what to eat, wear, do, etc. Each one of those decisions isn’t monumental on its own, but do them enough times, and it will make a difference (good or bad).

 Bad Habits Lead to Other Bad Habits

-In my own life, I made it a habit to take the girls to Dairy Queen every weekend.
+I made it a habit to take the girls to Dairy Queen every weekend in my own life.
 Sure, it started out as a way to spend time with them, which is a good thing.
 But, it turned into me putting on extra weight over time.

 Making it a weekly habit to go to Dairy Queen led to making it a habit to go there for other celebrations during the week.
 I love ice cream…it’s something our family enjoys together…so it just made sense.